 One beetle walked around two sides of an A4 piece of paper, and her friend walked diagonally across the paper.

-Can you check your answer using the paperclips/matchsticks?
+- Can you check your answer using the paper clips or matchsticks?

 Possible areas for further exploration?

 Understanding of the terms, ‘diagonally’ and ‘furthest’ may need clarification.
-Also may need to discuss the term ‘distance’ for length when talking about traveling from one point or place to another.
+Also may need to discuss the term ‘distance’ for length when talking about travelling from one point or place to another.